Googulator/TeslaCrack/README.md

 - unfactor.py reconstructs the private key from the previously found factors of the public key.

-This utility requires a working Python environment (2.7.x recommended, tested with 2.7.11), with pycrypto installed.
+This utility requires a working Python environment (2.7.x recommended, tested with 2.7.11), with pycryptodome installed.
 If you don't yet have a working Python environment, do the following:

 1. Download the latest Python 2.7 64-bit release from https://www.python.org
    * Make sure to select the option to add Python to your PATH.
-   * A 32-bit Python can also be used, but will be significantly slower, and requires a different versiom of pycrypto .
+   * A 32-bit Python can also be used, but will be significantly slower, and requires a different versiom of pycryptodome .
      If possible, use a 64-bit system for decrypting your files.
      Python.org by default offers you a 32-bit version!
 Make sure